cloudmesh-community/book/chapters/modify-pi-image.md

 ---

-First create a directory and download the [latest build of Rasbian Lite](https://downloads.raspberrypi.org/raspbian_lite_latest).
+First create a directory and download the [latest build of Raspbian Lite](https://downloads.raspberrypi.org/raspbian_lite_latest).
 The last step is to download a script that is located at

 * <https://github.com/cloudmesh-community/hid-sp18-419/blob/master/project-code/pi-config/make-pi-images.py>